dionarodrigues/diogorodrigues.dev/pages/about.en.md

 I'm always trying to grow and learn something new.
 I lose track of time when I'm playing the violin, studying languages or simply reading a good book.

+I speak Portuguese (as a native language, Brazil) and English.

 ## Experience

 I've collaborated on great products for <strong>Nike Brazil</strong>, <strong>HP Brazil and International</strong>, HCSS and Call Source.
 Previously, <strong>I worked for Via Varejo - owner of large Brazilian ecommerces</strong>, such as Casas Bahia, Pão de Açúcar and Ponto Frio.